How to Grow and Care for Hardy Hibiscus in Your Garden

 Propagating

 While you can collect hardy hibiscus seeds, hybrid varieties will not breed true to seed.
-That means that the offspring of hybrid varieties will have genetics that are different from the parent plant.
+That means that the offspring of hybrid varieties will have different genetics from the parent plant.

 The best way to propagate a hardy hibiscus plant is via a stem cutting.